getcarina/getcarina.com/_getting-started/003-carina-cli.md

 ### Next step

-Learn about all of the features available to you in the [Carina Overview](/docs/overview-of-carina/)
+Learn about all of the features available to you in the [Overview of Carina.](/docs/overview-of-carina/)